wkumari/draft-wkumari-dhc-addr-notification/draft-ietf-dhc-addr-notification.md

 # IANA Considerations

-This document defines a new DHCPv6 message, the ADDR-REG-INFORM message (TBA1) described in Section 4, that requires an allocation out of the registry of Message Types defined at http://www.iana.org/assignments/dhcpv6-parameters/
+This document defines two new DHCPv6 messages, ADDR-REG-INFORM message (TBA1) described in Section 4, and ADDR-REG-REPLY (TBA2) described in Section 5, that requires an allocation out of the registry of Message Types defined at http://www.iana.org/assignments/dhcpv6-parameters/

 --- back